teonsen/ImageClassification/README.md

 ```

 # Acknowledgements
-* Most part of the codes are originaly written by [@Hiromasa-Masuda](https://github.com/Hiromasa-Masuda)
+* Most part of the code is originaly written by [@Hiromasa-Masuda](https://github.com/Hiromasa-Masuda)
 * Thank you for all the effort to create ML.NET and SciSharp